kar137/FastAPI-learning/RestAPI-Summary/Rest_API_Summary.md

 - Postman provides tools, collections, and glossaries to help you explore, test, and understand APIs more effectively.

 Keep growing and learning about APIs to strengthen your development skills!

+- Note: Follow this link to read the whole documentation: https://blog.postman.com/rest-api-examples/